-This includes management overlay of Rs.
+\ This includes management overlay of Rs.
 3,607.544 million in Stage 2 ECL

 Certain equity securities are held by the Holding Company in separate portfolios and are managed with an objective of realising cash flows through sale.
-The Holding Company primarily focuses on fair value information and uses that information to assess the securities' performance and to make decisions.
+The Holding Company primarily focuses on fair value information and uses

+Certain debt securities are held by the Holding Company in separate portfolios to meet everyday liquidity needs.
+The Holding Company seeks to minimise the costs of managing these liquidity needs and therefore actively that is significant in value.
+The the return on the portfolio.
+That return consists of collecting contractual payments as well as gains and losses from the sale of financial assets.
+The investment strategy often results in sales activity that is significant in value.
+The Holding Company considers that under IFRS 9 these securities are held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets.
+Moreover, certain equity that information to assess the securities' performance and to make decisions.
 Certain asset-backed securities have contractual cash flows that are not SPPI.
 These assets are therefore measured at FVPL under IFRS 9.
-(AFS to FVPL). (ja

-- Certain debt securities are held by the Holding Company in separate portolios to meet everyday liquidity needs.
-The Holding Company seeks to minimise the costs of managing these liquidity needs and therefore actively manages the return on the portfolio.
-That return consists of collecting contractual payments as well as gains and losses from the sale of financial assets.
-The investment strategy often results in sales activity that is significant in value.
-The Holding Company considers that under IFRS 9 these securities are held within a business model whose objective is achieved by both collecting contractual cash flows and seling financial assets.
-Moreover, certain equity nvestments held by the Holding Company for strategic purposes have been designated under IFRS 9 as at FVOCI.
-(AFS to FVOCI). â - Corporate debt securities that were previously classified as held-to-maturity are now classified at amortised cost.
+(AFS to investments held by the Holding Company for strategic purposes have been designated under IFRS 9 as at FVOCI.
+(AFS to FVOCI) 9

+Corporate debt securities that were previously classified as held-to-maturity are now classified at amortised cost.
 The Holding Company intends to hold the assets to maturity to collect contractual cash flows and these cash flows consist solely of payments of principal and profit on the principal amount outstanding.
+(HTM to AC).
+0

-(HTM to AC), Ô - Islamic financing and related assets except for Temporary Economic Refinance Facility (TERF), staff financing and modified financing are stated at cost.
-Whereas, Temporary economic refinance scheme, staff financing and modified financing are stated at amortized cost. Ð
+Islamic financing and related assets except for Temporary Economic Refinance Facility (TERP), staff financing and modified financing are stated at cost.
+Whereas, Temporary economic refinance scheme, staff financing and modified financing are stated at amortized cost. ô